aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 ==== Idea Notation

-The authors discuss of a possible formalization of human thought; it may or may not be possible for a computer to "experience" the same thoughts and feelings as a human being, but, according to the authors, it should be possible to describe the structure of human thought formally enough for it to be imitated mechanically. // human THOUGHT
+The authors discuss of a possible formalization of human thought; it may or may not be possible for a computer to "experience" the same thoughts and feelings as a human being, but, according to the authors, it should be possible to describe the structure of human thought formally enough for it to be imitated mechanically.

 They propose a distinction between what they call "Atomic" versus "Complex" ideas, the former stemming directly from human perception (such as "the smell of wood", or "the warmth of wood"), and the latter being a combination of the former (such as the very idea of "wood").